kseretis/OnAir/Readme.txt

-An Android application which was made for academic purposes.
+An Android application developed for academic purposes.
 The app designed to look for flight tickets and pumping information from a well-known company using an API key.